ep00ch/CMS_SBC/README.md

 The command:

+`make U7_9619.diff`

+do the same as above, then assemble the the .asm file using lwtools, then generate a hexdump of the re-assembled binary.
+Finally, it compares the original binary hexdump to the re-assembled binary hexdump.

+The command:

 `make all`

 will convert all of the mon files, disassemble them, and combine them into final EPROM_9619.asm and EPROM_9609.asm files for each model number.

 ## TO DO

-The disassembly comments are not complete yet, and the files will not yet re-assemble due to data tables that are being interpreted as code.
+The disassembly comments are not complete yet.
 It is a work in progress, but still helpful to see what the monitors do.